PSYC 100 Introduction to Psychology (Lab) (4)

 A study of the brain circuitries involved in emotion and emotional learning and memory.
 Consideration of emotion research in a historical context; discussion of progress that has been made in understanding the neurobiology of emotion in both laboratory animals and humans.
 Admission to the Sewanee-At-Yale Directed Research Program required.
 This course is only available through the Yale Directed Research Program.
 Prerequisite: PSYC 254 or NEUR 254.

 PSYC 492 History of Modern Neuroscience (4)

 Survey of classical papers that have been the foundation for the rise of modern neuroscience since the 1950s.
 Areas covered range from genes and proteins through cells and systems to behavior.
 Classes combine overviews of different areas with discussions of selected classical papers.
 Emphasis is on how convergence of techniques, concepts, and personalities has been the basis for major advances.
 Admission to the Sewanee-At-Yale Directed Research Program required.
 This course is only available through the Yale Directed Research Program.
 Prerequisite: PSYC 254 or NEUR 254.

 PSYC 493 Research Topics in Emotion and Cognitive Control (4)

 This course covers (1) research in emotion and cognitive control, and (2) science communication skills.
 For research, the emphasis is on the design, conduct, and analysis of behavioral and fMRI studies, emphasizing individual differences.
 Once a month, we have a session on science communication skills, with topics chosen by students to meet their interests and needs (spoken research presentations, persuasive communication, graph design, Web design, and so on).
 Students may enroll in the course and attend only the science communication skills component.
 Admission to the Sewanee-At-Yale Directed Research Program required.
 This course is only available through the Yale Directed Research Program.
-Prerequisite: PSYC 208 or PSYC 254 or PSYC 358.
+Prerequisite: PSYC 208 or PSYC 254 or NEUR 254 or PSYC 358.